telerik/ajax-docs/controls/grid/overview.md

 Telerik **RadGrid** is designed to eliminate the typical trade-off associated with ASP.NET grid controls — rich functionality at the expense of weight and performance.
 Thanks to its innovative architecture, **RadGrid** is extremely fast and generates very little output.
 Added to this is true cross-browser support — all major/modern browsers, see [Browser Support - Telerik UI for ASP.NET AJAX](https://www.telerik.com/aspnet-ajax/tech-sheets/browser-support)

-To test it by your own and see its benefits in practice you can start a free trial using the button below

 >caption To create a basic `RadGrid`: